Career resources for international students

 - Join a student group that relates to your professional goals.
 This is a great way to network with your peers.
 Many groups also bring in professionals to speak with students.
 Visit the CSE student groups web page for a full list.

 - Attend career fairs, employer information sessions, networking events, and career panels.
-Find upcoming events on the GoldPASS website.
+Find upcoming events on the Handshake website.

 - Visit the University of Minnesota International Careers Facebook website to join the group, connect with other international students, and get the latest information.